stcorp/procsim/README.md

 - `outputs` : array, mandatory.
 The section 'outputs' contains one or more output products to be generated.
 Per product, you can specify:

   - `type` : string, mandatory.
 Specifies the product type.
 Procsim contains 'product generators' for many product types.
-Use the command `procsim -h` to get a list with supported product types.
+Use the command `procsim -i` to get a list with supported product types.

   - `size` : number, optional.
 Specifies the size of the product's 'data' file(s) in MB.
 In case of products with multiple binary files, `size` specifies the total size, divided over the separate files.
 If not set, minimal sized files are produced (a few bytes).